xie-chong/interview-learn/note/note-head-first-JavaScript/note-head-first-JavaScript.md

 			];

 			//
-			// with a while loop
+			// with a for loop
 			//
 			var highScore = 0;
 			var bestSolutions = [];